It4innovations/ParGNG/README.md

 1. Clone the repository
 2. Run make

-After successfull compilation the `runGNG` directory should contain one executable 'gng_linux'.
+After successfull compilation the `run` directory should contain one executable 'gng_linux'.

 ## Usage